gosukehommaEX/ParametricSurvFit/README.md

 ## Overview

 `ParametricSurvFit` is a comprehensive R package designed for fitting multiple parametric survival distributions to clinical trial data.
-It provides streamlined functions for analyzing ADaM datasets commonly used in pharmaceutical research, with support for stratified analysis, covariance matrix extraction, formatted output tables, and visualization with Kaplan-Meier curves.
+It provides streamlined functions for analyzing ADaM datasets commonly used in pharmaceutical research, with support for stratified analysis, covariance matrix extraction, formatted output tables, and advanced visualization capabilities including both Kaplan-Meier curves and Q-Q plots.

 ## Features